-I am writing this in a tiny town in Northern Laos called Sam Neua, where I have come to do some research on the Vietnam War for a novel I’m writing about a Special Forces mission to the Ho Chi Minh Trail in Southern Laos, interwoven with a modern-day backpacker jungle story, which I feel eminently qualified to write, given the experiences I usually have on these trips.
+I’m writing this in a tiny town in Northern Laos called Sam Neua, where I’ve come to do some research on the Vietnam War for a novel I’m writing about a Special Forces mission to the Ho Chi Minh Trail in Southern Laos.
+This is interwoven with a modern-day backpacker jungle story, which I feel eminently qualified to write, given the experiences I usually have on these trips.

-As part of my book research I have been reading with great interest the online debates about whether there were any American prisoners of war left behind in Laos after the US pulled out in 1973, and if so, whether any of them are still alive today.
+As part of my research I’ve been reading with great interest the online debates about whether there were any American prisoners of war left behind in Laos after the US pulled out in 1973, and if so, whether any of them are still alive today.

-It remains a fact that no POW taken by the Pathet Lao was ever released by the Laotian government.
-A couple escaped from captivity, some, who had been sent to North Vietnam, were released in Operation Homecoming in 1973, but what happened to the rest, and how many were there?
+It remains a fact that not one American POW captured by the Pathet Lao was ever released by the Laotian government.
+Only one (Dieter Dengler – whose escape was made famous in the film ‘Rescue Dawn’) successfully escaped from captivity.
+Some, who’d been sent to North Vietnam, were released in Operation Homecoming in 1973, but what happened to the rest, and how many were there?